 You can cut up or de-bone the birds as part of your processing.

-This exemption from licensing and inspection does *not* allow you to sell poultry at the farmers’ market or other off-farm locations.
-All sales must be from your farm premises.
+This exemption from licensing and inspection does *not* allow you to sell poultry at the farmers’ market or any other off-farm locations.
+All sales must take place on your farm premises.

 You can sell poultry to individuals only, not to food facilities.